 – Saturated (the best choice)

 Saturated fats are one of the healthier fats that have become feared.
+When eaten with fiber (cooked veggies or properly prepared grains) they are beneficial and needed for cellular health.
 These are solid at room temperature like butter and lard.
 They contain only single bonds between carbon molecules versus unsaturated fats that have at least one double bond between carbon molecules.
 Unsaturated fats are your liquid fats like olive oil.

-Monounsaturated fat is if a fat molecule has only one double bond.
+Monounsaturated fat is a fat molecule that only has one double bond.
 The polyunsaturated fat has more than one double bond.
-High-PUFA content fats include: canola oil, soybean oil, corn oil, margarine, and any “vegetable oil.”
+High-PUFA content fats include canola oil, soybean oil, corn oil, margarine, and any “vegetable oil.”

 Omega-3 and omega-6 fatty acids are the two major classes of PUFAs.
-People love the buzz word “omega” and sometimes overdue it.
-Omegas are important, but the ratio is also important.
+People love the buzz word “omega” and sometimes overdo it.
+Omegas are important, but the ratio is more important.